seek4science/seek/tech/upgrading.md

     bundle install --deployment
     bundle exec rake seek:upgrade
     bundle exec rake assets:precompile # this task will take a while

+**Note**: During the upgrade, and items that previously were shared with _All registered users_ have had their permissions updated, and this permission has been transferred to its associated projects.
+An audit CSV file is created, tmp/all-users-policy-update-audit-<timestamp>.csv .
+This file contains a list of all the items affected, along with the contributor and project ids.

 ### Restarting services